 - Moisturizing the ears.
 If the itching is on the outside of the ear, applying a gentle moisturizer will reduce dryness and may help.
 Speak with your doctor about putting drops of oil in your ears to relieve dryness and itching in the ear canal.
 If appropriate, your doctor will tell you what kind of oil to use and how frequently to apply it.

 - Drops to break up earwax.
 If the itching in the ear is caused by excess wax inside the ear, you may be able to use over-the-counter drops to break up the wax.
-After application, let the drops sit, then drain onto a clean towel.
+Diligently follow the directions for the drops; after application, let the drops sit, then drain onto a clean towel.
 Do not put any foreign objects inside your ear canal.
 If this method is unsuccessful, see a doctor to have the wax removed.

 What should I avoid when my ears itch?

 When suffering from itchy ears, be sure to avoid these remedies, activities and situations:

 - Scratching the ear with fingernails, cotton swabs or any other object.
 It is tempting to try to scratch, but scratching can do serious damage to the ear and make any underlying infection much worse.
 Also, scratching an itch stimulates itch-sensing nerves to grow, making it itch more over time.

 - Getting water in the ear.
 Be extra careful when bathing, swimming or washing your hair to avoid getting water into your itchy ears.
 Again, the reason is infection: fungus and bacteria love to grow in wet places.

 - Smoke.
 There is some evidence that smoke can cause allergic irritation in the ears.
 If your ears are already itchy, avoid smoke (cigarette, barbecue, etc.) if possible.

 How do I prevent ear itching?

 Since the most common cause of itchy inflamed ears is an infection, prevention means lowering your chance to get infections of the ear in the first place.